3.9★

 Sales Teams

 Fireflies is one of the best tools available for sales teams, and this is not accidental - the product was built with sales workflows at its core.
 The CRM integrations, action item detection, topic tracking, and conversation analytics align closely with how sales reps and managers actually work.
 The combination of automatic meeting capture and CRM sync removes one of the most consistent failure points in sales workflows: the manual note-logging step that often does not happen between a call ending and the next task.
+For sales managers, the Business plan's analytics provide visibility into how calls are going without listening to recordings.
+You can see talk-to-listen ratios, identify calls where sentiment scores were concerning, and track whether reps are asking the qualification questions your methodology requires.
+The coaching layer that this enables is real and measurable.

 Large Organizations

 For enterprises and larger companies that run dozens or hundreds of meetings per week, Fireflies' global search and meeting library features become increasingly valuable.
 The ability to search across all meetings by keyword or topic turns institutional knowledge that would otherwise be lost into something retrievable and actionable.
 When a client references something discussed six months ago on a call, you can find it in thirty seconds.
+The SOC 2 Type 2 certification and the Enterprise plan's SSO, custom data retention, and dedicated support make Fireflies credible at scale.
+Organizations that need to audit past conversations for compliance, training, or dispute resolution benefit most from the library's depth and searchability.

 Freelancers and Consultants